zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_its_integration_guide.rst

 ==========================
 - ``flash_fs/its_flash_fs.h`` - Abstracts the flash filesystem operations used
   by the internal trusted storage service.
-The purpose of this abstraction is to have the ability to plug-in other filesystems or filesystem proxys (supplicant).
+The purpose of this abstraction is to have the ability to plug-in other filesystems or filesystem proxies (supplicant).

 - ``flash_fs/its_flash_fs.c`` - Contains the ``its_flash_fs`` implementation for